 What About Monsters?

 Now, Charm Person can specifically target humans and humanoid creatures.
 These include monstrous races including gnolls, goblins, lizardfolk, and more.
 However, monsters such as undead, harpies, merfolk, and animals cannot be charmed by this spell.
-They can be charmed by the spell Charm Monster, as well as some of the other domination spells in the game, but charm person only works on humanoids.
+They can be charmed by the spell Charm Monster, as well as some of the other domination spells in the game, but charm person only works on humanoids race.

 The stat blocks for the creature in question will tell you if it is a monster or a monstrous humanoid.